the-laughing-monkey/OpenRLHF-M/docs/RunPodding_InstaCluster_setup.md

 If you wish to use Weights & Biases (wandb) for experiment tracking, set your API key:

-1. Sign up or log in at [Weights & Biases](https://wandb.ai/site) and obtain your API key.

-2. On your pod, run:

 ```bash
     export WANDB_API_KEY=YOUR_WANDB_API_KEY
 ```